Sidney Lumet: Directing techniques

-Lumet had always preferred naturalism or realism, according to Joanna Rapf.
-He did not like the "decorator's look", where the camera could call attention to itself.
-He edited his films so the camera was unobtrusive.
-His cinematographer Ron Fortunato said "Sidney flips if he sees a look that's too artsy".
+Lumet preferred naturalism or realism, according to Joanna Rapf.
+He did not like the "decorator's look", for which the camera could call attention to itself.
+He edited his films so that the camera was unobtrusive.
+His cinematographer Ron Fortunato said, "Sidney flips if he sees a look that's too artsy."
 Lumet disliked CinemaScope and never filmed in an aspect ratio wider than 1.85:1.

 Partly because he was willing and able to take on so many significant social issues and problems, he achieved strong performances from lead actors with fine work from character actors.
 He is "one of the stalwart figures of New York moviemaking.
-He abides by good scripts, when he gets them", said critic David Thomson.
-Although critics gave varying opinions of his films, in general Lumet's body of work is held in high esteem.
-Most critics have described him as a sensitive and intelligent director, having good taste, the courage to experiment with his style, and a "gift for handling actors".
+He abides by good scripts, when he gets them," said critic David Thomson.
+Although critics gave varying opinions of his films, Lumet's body of work is generally held in high esteem.
+Most critics have described him as a sensitive and intelligent director, having good taste, the courage to experiment with his style, and with a "gift for handling actors".

 In a quote from his book, Lumet emphasized the logistics of directing:

-Critic Justin Chang adds that Lumet's skill as a director and in developing strong stories, continued up to his last film in 2007, writing of his "nimble touch with performers, his ability to draw out great warmth and zesty humor with one hand and coax them toward ever darker, more anguished extremes of emotion with the other, was on gratifying display in his ironically titled final film, Before the Devil Knows You're Dead."
+Critic Justin Chang adds that Lumet's skill as a director and in developing strong stories continued up to his last film in 2007, writing of his "nimble touch with performers, his ability to draw out great warmth and zesty humor with one hand and coax them toward ever darker, more anguished extremes of emotion with the other, was on gratifying display in his ironically titled final film, Before the Devil Knows You're Dead".

 Vision of future films

-In an interview with New York magazine, he said he expects to see more directors from different ethnic backgrounds and communities, telling their stories.
-"You know, I started out making films about Jews and Italians and Irish because I didn't know anything else".
+In an interview with New York magazine, Lumet said that he expects to see more directors from different ethnic backgrounds and communities telling their stories.
+"You know, I started out making films about Jews and Italians and Irish because I didn't know anything else."